 The Tennessee Department of Education website includes numerous items that may be of interest.
-The Data Resources section includes the Tennessee School Report Cards, No Child Left Behind Results, Annual Statistical Reports, and other data sources.
-The Reports & Publications section includes the Youth Risk Behavior Survey, reports on Educator Supply and Demand, and other newsletters and reports that may be helpful.
+The Data Resources section includes the Tennessee School Report Cards, No Child Left Behind Results, Annual Statistical Reports, Youth Risk Behavior Survey, and other data and resources that may be helpful.

-The Tennessee Department of Labor & Workforce Development maintains The Source, a helpful resource for Tennessee and local labor market data and information.
+The Tennessee Department of Labor & Workforce Development maintains the Labor Market Information page, a helpful resource for Tennessee and local labor market data and information.

 The Tennessee Commission on Children and Youth (TCCY) is an independent state agency with a primary mission of advocacy for improving the quality of life for Tennessee children and families.
 This website includes tips on advocacy for children, an inventory of services for children, and events of interest to advocates and other interested Tennesseans.
 TCCY has released the annual State of the Child report, which includes statistical information about all 95 Tennessee counties and identifies the public structures and programs essential for Tennessee's children to be born healthy and have opportunities for success in school and in life.